 Task 2-3: Evidence of Program Influence

 The second component of POE is evidence of program influence.
-During working group meetings, CPUC staff often referred to this component of POE as asking: “Would the existing equipment continue to operate to meet customer needs?”
+During working group meetings, CPUC staff often referred to this component of POE as asking: “Would the customer continue to operate the existing equipment?”
 In other words, would the customer have continued to operate his or her existing equipment without the technical, financial, or other influence of the program.

-Staff stated its expectation that a survey, questionnaire, or interview collect information on the customer’s decision-making process and demonstrate how the program influenced a change in the customer’s choice (e.g., by providing information on alternate choices, financial support, or both).
-Additional evidence may include documentation establishing the customer’s choice of a lower-efficiency, lower-cost alternative prior to program intervention.
+Staff proposed that a survey, questionnaire, or interview could be used to collect information on the customer’s decision-making process and demonstrate how the program influenced a change in the customer’s choice (e.g., by providing information on alternate choices, financial support, or both).
+Staff added that additional evidence of program influence could include documentation establishing the customer’s choice of a lower-efficiency, lower-cost alternative prior to program intervention.

+T2WG struggled with the discussion of program influence acknowledging the need for a streamlined approach to assessing influence (especially for small projects) and the difficulty in assessing decision-making and influence.
+One stakeholder noted “This is a moving target that has countless difference permutations and variations.
+Program influence could be 100% or 5% (but is the tipping point that [pushes] the customer to replace vs repair.
+As such, the burdens here need to be streamlined to support S B350, capture stranded assets, and decrease sales of T24 units-which are an overwhelming majority of sales.”
+The implementer noted that the burden of incremental documentation tends to drive customers away rather than increasing energy efficiency activity.

+T2WG agreed that, for projects with incentives less than $100,000, evidence of program influence should be collected through a questionnaire.

 General or Program-Specific Questionnaires

 Stakeholders differed in their perspectives on whether the questionnaire should be general or program-specific.
-Staff provided an example questionnaire for HVAC projects as a guide on the types of questions an influence questionnaire should contain, but indicated that the actual questions should depend on variables including the measure, market, and project size.
+CPUC staff provided an example questionnaire for HVAC projects as a guide on the types of questions an influence questionnaire should contain but indicated that the actual questions should depend on variables including the measure, market, and project size.

 However, other stakeholders suggested that the concepts are similar enough that a general questionnaire should be sufficient.
-An implementer agreed and noted that measure-, program-, or industry-specific questionnaires would increase cost and time for program implementation because each questionnaire would need to be developed and approved by CPUC staff.
+An implementer agreed and noted that measure-, program-, or industry-specific questionnaires would increase cost and time for program implementation because each questionnaire would need to be developed, possibly by a working group, and approved by CPUC staff.
+Another argued that, since POE is supposed to determine “more likely than not,” and that “developing measure, market, and/or program specific questionnaires is above and beyond meeting the ‘more likely than not’ criteria.”
+The participant noted that the six questions proposed by T2WG “provide enough general information to ensure the correct measure classification at least 51% of the time,” and offered that more questions could be considered as long as the scoring criteria are objective.”

+The T2WG proposal is a general, statewide questionnaire for all projects with incentives less than $100,000.

 Questionnaire Development